Queensland Road Danger Map Roche Legal

 Crashes on Bruce Hwy

-16 crash black spots along Bruce Hwy in the Sunshine Coast Region area over the last 10 years, ranked by the number of people injured.
+13 crash black spots along Bruce Hwy in the Sunshine Coast Region area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 109